mzegla/open_model_zoo/demos/classification_demo/python/README.md

 Options:
   -h, --help            Show this help message and exit.
   -m MODEL, --model MODEL
                         Required.
-Path to an .xml file with a trained model.
+Path to an .xml file with a trained model or address of model inference service if using OVMS adapter.
   -i INPUT, --input INPUT
                         Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
+  --adapter {openvino,ovms}
+                        Optional.
+Specify the model adapter.
+Default is openvino.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
 The demo will look for a suitable plugin for device specified.
 Default value is CPU.